xdvio/ripple-lib-java/ripple-core/src/main/java/com/ripple/core/types/shamap/README.md

 And what's that at the end?
 Is that our index?
 It is!!

 Why does it need to be stored?
-We have only used `DF` to traverse to this node.
+We have only used `FE` to traverse to this node.
 Without storing the `index` identifier in the leaf node contents, there would be no way to be certain that this leaf held the item you wanted.
 More importantly, it acts as further name-spacing, to prevent collisions.